-In Spain there are 9 CIE which are under the responsibility of the Ministry of Interior.
-These facilities are located in Algeciras, Barcelona, Canary Islands, Madrid, Murcia, Tenerife, and Valencia, making up a total capacity of 1,589 places, 116 of which are for women.
+In Spain there are 7 CIE which are under the responsibility of the Ministry of Interior.
+These facilities are located in Algeciras-Tarifa, Barcelona, Las Palmas, Madrid, Murcia, Tenerife, and Valencia, making up a total capacity of 1,589 places, 116 of which are for women.
+Between the end of 2017 and the beginning of 2018, a prison in Archidona (near Málaga) was provisionally used as a CIE in order to respond the increase in sea arrivals.

 These centres are not made for the detention of asylum seekers, but instead for the detention of migrants who are found to be living without residence permit on the Spanish territory, or for those who are found to have entered irregularly the Spanish territory, and have to be expelled or repatriated under the Aliens Act.

 Asylum seekers may also be de facto detained in "areas of rejection at borders" (Salas de Inadmisión de fronteras) at international airports and ports for a maximum of 8 days, until a decision is taken on their right to enter the territory.
-A total of 6,151 persons applied at a border post or transit zone in 2017, the majority of whom (3,182) at Madrid Barajas Airport.
+A total of 6,494 persons applied at a border post or transit zone in 2018.

 The competent authority to authorise and, where appropriate, annul the placement in a CIE is the first instance court which has territorial jurisdiction over the place where detention is imposed.
-The judge responsible for monitoring the stay of foreigners in detention centres and in "areas of rejection at borders", will also be the first instance judge of the place they are located in.
-This judge decides, requests and complaints raised by inmates as they affect their fundamental rights.
-These decisions are not appealable.
+The judge responsible for monitoring the stay of foreigners in detention centres and in "areas of rejection at borders" will also be the first instance judge of the place they are located in.
+This judge decides requests and complaints raised by inmates as they affect their fundamental rights.225 These decisions are not appealable.

-Moreover, the arrest of a foreigner shall be communicated to the Ministry of Foreign Affairs and the embassy or consulate of the person detained, when detention is imposed with the purpose of return as a result of the refusal of entry.
+Moreover, the arrest of a foreigner shall be communicated to the Ministry of Foreign Affairs and the embassy or consulate of the person detained, when detention is imposed with the purpose of return as a result of the refusal of entry.226